What is a tundish on a boiler?

 A tundish is a funnel-shaped form of plastic fitting placed on the exterior of the cylinder piping.
 It is generally installed on the overflow pipes to avert cross-contamination in boilers.

-A tundish functions as an air gap and provides a clear visual window to monitor water overflow in a boiler.
-This guide by Boiler Central will educate you more about a tundish and how it works?
+A tundish functions as an air gap and provides a clear visual window to monitor water overflow in a boiler and this guide by Boiler Central will educate you more about a tundish and how it works.

 What Does a Plumbing Tundish Do?

-A tundish has two primary functions.
-The first is preventing cross-contamination when an overflow pipe attaches to a drain pipe.
+A tundish has two primary functions, the first is preventing cross-contamination when an overflow pipe attaches to a drain pipe with central heating systems that have a hot water cylinder such as a system boiler.
 The other function of the tundish is to provide an air gap between the two pipes and to give a way to view the water flow.

 What is a Hotun Dry Trap Tundish?